paul-krohn/django-pool-stats/usage_docs.md

 Use the "display name" field to override the default of "First Last".

 The email address field is not displayed on the public web site, just in the admin area.

+### Sponsors and tables

+You don't need to set up sponsors and tables, but if you do, and your league has ranked play, the system can flag when their are, for example, conflicts between sister teams and/or teams with the same "home" table.

+### Divisions

+Divisions need to be created each season, create new ones with the desired labels and set the season to the one created above.

 ### Teams